PrincetonUniversity/PsyNeuLink/docs/source/QuickReference.rst

 * `name <Component.name>` - string label that uniquely identifies the Component.

-The four types of Components in PsyNeuLink, Mechanisms, Projections, States and Functions, are described below:
+The four types of Components in PsyNeuLink, Mechanisms, Projections, Ports and Functions, are described below:

 * `Mechanisms <Mechanism>`
      A Mechanism takes one or more inputs received from its afferent `Projections <Projection>`,